furkanuysal/linguess/README.md

 # Linguess

 Linguess is a Flutter-based multilingual word puzzle application.
-Players guess words in a **target language** based on their meaning in another language.
+Players guess words in a **target language** based on their equivalents in another language.
 The app includes daily challenges, category-based games, hints, progress tracking, and a gold-based in-app economy.
 User authentication and data persistence are managed via Firebase.